swcarpentry/python-novice-inflammation/01-numpy.md

 The expression `(40,)` tells us we have an N&times;1 vector, so this is the average inflammation per day for all patients.
-If we average across axis 1 (columns), we get:
+If we average across axis 1 (columns in our 2D example), we get:

 ~~~ {.python}
 print data.mean(axis=1)